2000 Arizona Wildcats football team: vs San Diego State

+at Stanford

+at No. 22 USC

 Arizona visited the Coliseum to face 22nd-ranked USC.
 In the opening minute, the Wildcats struck first on a 75-yard pass from Jenkins to Wade.
 They would add another long score later in the quarter to break it open.
 Arizona’s defense would shut down the Trojans’ elite offense and blocked two extra points after USC scored its touchdowns, and earned a victory over USC for the second consecutive season.

-Washington State
+vs Washington State

 The Wildcats, now back in the rankings (22nd), hosted Washington State in their next game.
 They would battle the Cougars back and forth for most of the game as they would trade scores all night.
 With the game tied at 33 late in the fourth quarter, Arizona had a chance at the win, but would miss a field goal that hit the goal post and the game went to overtime.

 After both teams traded touchdowns in the first two overtime periods, the Wildcats scored in the third frame to regain the lead.
 However, they would fail on a two-point try, leaving Washington State with a chance to win with a touchdown and the two-point conversion.
 On the Cougars’ first play, the Wildcats would intercept a pass to end the game and gave Arizona a wild victory.
 The win put the Wildcats in first place in the Pac-10 and moved them a step closer for a potential chance at the Rose Bowl.

-Oregon
+at No. 7 Oregon

 After their wild win over Washington State, the Wildcats traveled to Oregon to take on the seventh-ranked Ducks in a place where Arizona had not won since 1986, and became a difficult test for them in the quest for their goal.
 Oregon seemed to have the upper hand early, leading 14-0 before halftime.
 The Wildcats got back in it in the second half with ten unanswered points and had a chance to take the lead and possibly win it late for the upset, but would come up short as the Ducks held on for the win.

-UCLA
+vs UCLA

 Arizona returned home to host UCLA.
 In the Bruins’ previous visit to Tucson (1998), they took down the Wildcats that kept Arizona out of the Rose Bowl/national title picture.
 Arizona would play tough and led late in the fourth quarter before UCLA drove down the field and scored with less than a minute remaining to grab the victory.
 The Wildcats were also hurt by turnovers, as Jenkins would throw four interceptions that led to the loss.